kermitbravo/stock-analysis/README.md

 For this project we analyzed stocks for 12 Companies by using data for 2017 and 2018 in Excel leveraging VBA.

-As part of this analysis we calculated the Total Daily Volume and Returns to help Steve and his family make investment decisions.
+As part of this analysis, we calculated the Total Daily Volume and Returns to help Steve and his family make investment decisions.

 After delivering a workbook enabled with VBA macros that works for these 12 companies.
 Steve decided he wants to expand the scope of the analysis to all stocks in the stock market.
 To ensure that our code will scale and suffice the new requirements, we will have to refactor our code to optimize it to run for a larger dataset.

 ## Results

-After analysing our code, we identified that even when it was working as inteded, there were better ways to perform the analysis.
-Refactoring our code, would allow us to expand the scope of the analysis in the future to all the stocks in the stockmarket.
+After analyzing our code, we identified that even when it was working as intended, there were better ways to perform the analysis.
+Refactoring our code, would allow us to expand the scope of the analysis in the future to all the stocks in the stock market.

 Refactoring the code would allow us to speed up the calculation process, make our code more dynamic and ensure that our compute resources would be better utilized.